 Manali to Leh in July

-In terms of difficulty, Manali Leh road is a clear winner with all its bad roads; 5 passes and numerous water streams.
+In terms of difficulty, Manali Leh highway in July is a clear winner with all its bad roads; 5 passes and numerous water streams.
 If you are traveling from Manali to Leh by road in July; then you will find the entire stretch open; but there is no guarantee on how the road conditions will be.
 This road gets declared open sometime in June and usually is in its best shape by September only.
 There was a cloudburst on Manali Leh Highway in July 2017; due to which thousands of tourists remained stranded on the road for over 24 hours.
 So yes, there is a chance that you will have to face rain; which increases even more if you were traveling in later half of the month.
+So please be prepared for any such situation.

 For more details on how to travel from Manali to Leh, please read Manali to Leh Highway Guide